-F. Background Check and Staff Employment Misconduct Disclosure Records
+4. Background Check Records

-In order to protect a candidate's privacy, all information received in connection with the background check and Staff Employment Misconduct Disclosure processes must be treated as confidential and retained per local procedures.
+In order to protect a candidate's privacy, all information received in connection with the background check process must be treated as confidential and retained per local procedures.
 Records must be maintained in accordance with the University of California Records Retention Schedule.

-G. Employment Eligibility Verification
+E. Employment Eligibility Verification